 Article 26 of Law-Decree No. 104/2023 (published in Official Journal no. 186 of 10 August 2023), limited to the year 2023, introduced an extraordinary levy of 40% on the extra profits of banks, calculated as the higher value of: a) the amount of interest income relating to the financial year prior to the one in progress as at 1 January 2023 which exceeds such income by at least 5 per cent in the year prior to the one in progress as at 1 January 2022 and b) the amount of interest income relating to the year prior to the one in progress as at 1 January 2024 which exceeds such income by at least 10 per cent in the financial year prior to the one in progress as at 1 January 2022.
 However, the amount of this extraordinary tax cannot exceed 0.1 per cent of total balance sheet assets relating to the financial year prior to the one in progress as at 1 January 2023.
-Recognition through profit or loss will only be required after the law-decree has been enacted; in light of the current bill, the extra profits of Mediobanca will be those accrued as at 30 June 2023 and 30 June 2022 and therefore the tax will have to be paid by 31 January 2024.
+Recognition through profit or loss will only be required after the law-decree has been enacted; in light of the current bill, the extra profits of Mediobanca will be those accrued as at 30 June 2023 and 30 June 2022 and therefore, the tax should be paid by 31 January 2024.
+It should be noted that on the date of approval of the Directors' report, the approval process of the decree is underway and therefore the rule may be subject to changes.

 No other events requiring an adjustment to be made to the data shown in the individual Financial Statements at 30 June 2023 occurred after such date.
+SECTION 5